-Caterpillar is not in the position to continuously evaluate and monitor all of the many worldwide distillate diesel fuel specifications and their on-going revisions that are published by governments and technological societies.
+Cat is not in the position to evaluate continuously and monitor all of the many worldwide distillate diesel fuel specifications and on-going revisions that are published by governments and technological societies.

-The "Caterpillar Specification for Distillate Fuel for Off-Highway Diesel Engines" provides a known, reliable baseline to judge the expected performance of distillate diesel fuels that are derived from conventional sources (crude oil, shale oil, oil sands, etc.) when used in Cat diesel engines.
+The "Cat Specification for Distillate Fuel for Nonroad Diesel Engines" provides a known, reliable baseline to judge the expected performance of distillate diesel fuels that are derived from conventional sources (crude oil, shale oil, oil sands) when used in Cat diesel engines.

-Using the Cat distillate diesel fuel specification as the baseline, it is much easier to determine any potential economic and/or performance trade-offs, and overall acceptability when using fuels of varying characteristics and quality levels.
+Use the Cat distillate diesel fuel specification as the baseline.
+Determine any potential economic and/or performance trade-offs and overall acceptability when using fuels of varying characteristics and quality levels.

-- When required, have the diesel fuel that either is being used or is planned to be used, tested per the Cat distillate diesel fuel specification. - Use the Cat distillate diesel fuel specification as a fuel quality baseline for comparison of distillate diesel fuel analysis results, and/or a baseline for comparison of other distillate diesel fuel specifications. - Typical fuel characteristics can be obtained from the fuel supplier.
+- When required, have the diesel fuel that either is being used or is planned to use, tested per the Cat distillate diesel fuel specification. - Use the Cat distillate diesel fuel specification as a fuel quality baseline for comparison of distillate diesel fuel analysis results.
+Also, use the specification as a baseline for comparison of other distillate diesel fuel specifications. - Typical fuel characteristics can be obtained from the fuel supplier.